dotnet/coreclr/Documentation/building/linux-instructions.md

 ===========

 These instructions are written assuming the Ubuntu 16.04/18.04 LTS, since that's the distro the team uses.
 Pull Requests are welcome to address other environments as long as they don't break the ability to use Ubuntu 16.04/18.04 LTS.

-There have been reports of issues when using other distros or versions of Ubuntu (e.g. [Issue 95](https://github.com/dotnet/coreclr/issues/95)).
-If you're on another distribution, consider using docker's `ubuntu:16.04/18.04` image.

 Minimum RAM required to build is 1GB.
 The build is known to fail on 512 MB VMs ([Issue 536](https://github.com/dotnet/coreclr/issues/536)).